Why You Think Your Addict is in Control

 We’ve all had occasions when we said something to the effect of, “She made me so mad” or “He made me feel guilty.”
 Such statements are based on the fairly common false belief that others can make you feel bad.
-It is true that others can influence you to feel a certain way.
+It is true, others can influence you to feel a certain way.
 However, similar to how you are in relationship to your addict self, you have the ultimate control of how you react to the words and behavior of others.

-If you’ve read George Collins’ book Breaking the Cycle: Free Yourself from Sex Addiction, Porn Obsession, and Shame, you know that you are not your mind, not your thoughts, and not your story.
+If you’ve read George Collins’ sex addiction recovery book Breaking the Cycle: Free Yourself from Sex Addiction, Porn Obsession, and Shame, you know that you are not your mind, not your thoughts, and not your story.
 What does “you are not your story” mean?
 One thing it means is that you are not the story you tell yourself that your addict is making you do it or that this other person makes you angry, guilty, etc.

 Having Different Reactions to the Same Stimulus